Jon Monday: Music business

 Monday got his start in multimedia through his own psychedelic light-show company in the Bay Area in early 1967, providing visuals for concerts by Country Joe and the Fish, Janis Joplin's Big Brother and the Holding Company, Quicksilver Messenger Service, The Loading Zone, and Steve Miller's Blues Band at local Berkeley, California venues and The Fillmore in San Francisco.

-In 1970, Monday was hired by John Fahey at Takoma Records in Santa Monica, as their first full-time employee, becoming promotion director in 1972, and later general manager. working with guitar artists such as Leo Kottke, John Fahey, Mike Bloomfield, Rick Ruskin, and Peter Lang.
-Eventually, he became Takoma's Vice President and General Manager, and also provided art direction, engineering, and/or produced albums by such artists as George Winston, Norman Blake, Peter Rowan, Jim Kweskin, Loudon Wainwright III, and Joseph Byrd.
+In 1970, Monday was hired by John Fahey at Takoma Records in Santa Monica, as their first full-time employee, becoming promotion director in 1972, and later general manager. working with guitar artists such as Leo Kottke, John Fahey, Mike Bloomfield, Robbie Basho, Rick Ruskin, and Peter Lang.
+Eventually, he became Takoma's vice president and General Manager, and also provided art direction, engineering, and/or produced albums by such artists as George Winston, Norman Blake, Peter Rowan, Jim Kweskin, Loudon Wainwright III, and Joseph Byrd.

+Since the Takoma Offices were next door to McCabe's Guitar Shop, in 1978, Monday had the idea to move the business offices upstairs and designed and built a 16-track studio in what had been the downstairs office.
+He ran microphone and video cables to the sound booth at McCabe's - so concerts could be recorded at the Takoma Studios.
+That launched the "Live at McCabe's" concert recording series, which were released on Takoma and other labels.

 In 1979, Fahey sold Takoma Records to a new company formed by music business attorney Bill Coben, veteran producer/manager Denny Bruce, and Chrysalis Records.
 Monday continued with the new company as General Manager.
 During that time, Takoma signed and released albums by The Fabulous Thunderbirds, Canned Heat, and T-Bone Burnett.
 Monday also co-produced a live album, Gospel Nights, by Maria Muldaur.
-The concert was at McCabes Guitar Shop in Santa Monica and recorded at Takoma Studios, two doors down from McCabes.
+The concert was at McCabes Guitar Shop in Santa Monica and recorded at Takoma Studios.

-In 1982, Monday was appointed sales manager for Chrysalis Visual Programming Division, headquartered in Los Angeles.
-Eventually Monday was brought into Chrysalis Records as its Director of Marketing, working with Blondie, Jethro Tull, Huey Lewis, Pat Benatar, Billy Idol, and Toni Basil.
+In early 1982, Chrysalis shut down Takoma as an stand-alone label, and Monday was appointed sales manager for the short-lived Chrysalis Visual Programming Division, headquartered in Los Angeles with releases on VHS, including The Best of Blondie.